The Inground Pool Pop Up: What It Is, Why It Happens, and How to Prevent It

 Big sigh.
 There comes a time in any pool owner’s tenure that they realize that they’re going to need to pull the plug on their pool—but only a short time before filling it back up.
-Draining your inground pool usually only needs to happen every few years, but it is an inevitable part of pool maintenance.
+Draining your inground pool usually only needs to happen every few years, but it is an inevitable part of swimming pools maintenance.
 And not only does it take a full working day of overseeing the process, but it can also be a tense moment: thanks to one catastrophic event that happens to the most unlucky of us once the pool is mostly drained.

 Wait a Minute.
 What is the Pool Pop Up?